 Stress doesn’t have to stress you out.
 Really?
 Absolutely.
 Learn how to manage stress and master turning stressful situations into opportunities for growth.

 Most of us think of “stress” as something to avoid.
-What we don’t realise is that we depend on some stress symptoms to get things done daily.
+What we don’t realise is that not all stress is bad.
+In fact, we depend on some stress symptoms to get things done daily.

 Say your boss has just given you an important project to handle — it’s something you’ve been waiting for.
 Stoked by the news, your heart starts beating faster as ideas race through your mind.
 You’re not having a heart attack — you’re experiencing positive stress or

 eustress, which gives you energy and motivation to get the task done.